lihaoliu-cambridge/deep-learning-model-saving-helper/README.md

  - Modify the [args.yaml](https://github.com/CaptainWilliam/Deep-Learning-Model-Saving-Helper/blob/master/conf/args.yaml), add the parameters your deep learning model need under the "running_params" item .
  - Pass the running_params (a python dict which contains the running parameters) to you own model.
- - Finish you model, and run it
+ - Finish you model, and run it:

    ```shell
    cd deep-learning-model-saving-helper